Top Menu

 Good.

-I mixed three of these portions, but it looked to me like it was too runny and it might sip through the gaps in between the plywood and the frame.
+I mixed three portions, but they looked too runny and might have sipped through the gaps between the plywood and the frame.

 So, I added one extra cup of POP and mixed it...